The Foundry · Case Study

 Roadmap

-Every crawled page is mapped to a funnel stage (awareness, consideration, decision, conversion, retention), and the internal link structure is built into a directed graph.
-The analyzer then detects missing stages, dead-end pages, and high-friction conversion paths.
+• Customer journey mapping.
+Every page is tagged for which part of the customer journey it serves (awareness, consideration, decision, conversion, retention) and how it links to the others.
+The analyser then spots missing stages, dead-end pages, and the spots where visitors drop off.
 Most audit tools have never looked at your site this way.

+• Industry-specific playbooks.
 A generic AI tool will suggest “add a chatbot.”
-Ours consults industry playbooks (e-commerce, SaaS, healthcare, professional services, hospitality, B2B) and returns automations that match how that sector actually operates.
-An e-commerce store gets abandoned-cart recovery and inventory alerts; a clinic gets appointment reminders and EHR-adjacent workflows.
+Ours consults playbooks for e-commerce, software, healthcare, professional services, hospitality, and B2B services.
+An e-commerce store gets abandoned-cart recovery and inventory alerts; a clinic gets appointment reminders and records workflows.

-Before recommendations are generated, the business is scored on digital maturity across dimensions such as automation density, data capture, integration depth, and customer-journey completeness.
-The score drives whether the roadmap favours quick-win automations or deeper transformation, so a solo operator and a 200-person company get very different plans.
+• Digital maturity scoring.
+The score decides whether the roadmap leans toward quick-win automations or deeper transformation, so a solo operator and a 200-person company get very different plans.

 What We Learned Building It